-In addition to the prescribed fundamental modules of 18 credits, the curriculum should be compiled as follows:
+In addition to the prescribed fundamental modules, the curriculum should be compiled as follows: Core/Elective modules:

-First year of study
+First year of study: 80 credits

-Select any 4 disciplines (subjects) and do 2 semester modules from each of these disciplines plus 1 other module.
+Select any 2 disciplines (subjects) at year level 1 offered by the Faculty of Humanities and do 2 semester modules from each of these disciplines plus 1 other module.
+The selection of these two disciplines at first year level are important as they determine what can be taken at a higher level, in the next year.

-Second year of study
+Second year of study: 80 credits